sjasdeep/sjasdeep.github.io/_pages/about.md

 I am a fifth-year undergraduate at the University of Colorado Boulder, pursuing a B.S. in Computer Science and a B.S. in Applied Mathematics, along with a minor in Statistics and the Quantitative Finance Certificate.
 I will graduate in May 2026.

-My research interests lie at the intersection of optimization, machine learning, neural networks, and human-computer interaction.
+I am a researcher bridging the gap between optimization, machine learning, neural networks, and human-computer interaction.
 I am currently advised by Professor [Sriram Sankaranarayanan](https://home.cs.colorado.edu/~srirams/) and conduct research in the [Programming Languages and Verification Laboratory](https://plv.colorado.edu//).
 My current work focuses on providing effective feedback to users in a 2D drone simulation environment by computing optimal corrective trajectories and leveraging large language models for interactive feedback.

-I plan to pursue a Ph.D. starting in Fall 2026, with the goal of contributing to the academic community through research and teaching.
+I intend to pursue a Ph.D. starting in Fall 2026, focusing on control systems, autonomous systems, and formal verification.
+My research goal is to develop rigorous, mathematically grounded methods to ensure the safety and reliability of intelligent systems, particularly where learning-based control intersects with formal safety guarantees.

 Outside of academics, I enjoy playing basketball, tennis, and pickleball.